jsikes/example-next-js-butter-cms-pages/README.md

-# example-next-js-redis-page-views
+# example-next-js-butter-cms-pages
-Using Redis Sets to store page view counts in a Next.js app
+Using Butter CMS to populate static page content with a Next.js app